CMC Inpatient Unit Rotation

 As a fellow, you will serve as team leaders of a multidisciplinary treatment team and provide evaluation, integrated multimodal treatment plans for individual, group, and family therapies, and psychopharmacology for hospitalized children and adolescents.
 You will also attend daily rounds, have the opportunity to lead team and group meetings, and receive a minimum of one hour of one-on-one supervision per week with one of the attending physicians.

 Fellows treat patients who present with diagnoses of:

 - Bipolar disorder

 - Depression and suicidal ideation

 - Other medical psychiatric conditions

-This unit is led by Stephanie Setliff, M.D., Medical Director, and Andrew Diederich, M.D., Assistant Medical Director.
+The Inpatient Unit is led by Stephanie Setliff, M.D., Medical Director, and Andrew Diederich, M.D., Assistant Medical Director.
 Part-time and full-time staff members include registered nurses; psychologists; play, recreation and art therapists; licensed counselors; social workers, and other therapists.